yechielb2000/ride-share-simulator/README.md

 and instead I pass the controllers of each entity (rides, metrics, drivers, clock) is because I think it's nicer to have one endpoint for the sdk instead of making an object for each controller.

-## Things I would do next
+# Things I would do next

 Add rides and assignments to a DB.
-I didn't research what's best, but from the first view, postgres looks good here since our DTOs have relation, and we care about ACID; also, postgres have an extension for geo if we ever needed.
+I didn't research what's best, but from the first view, postgres look good here since our DTOs have relation, and we care about ACID; also, postgres have an extension for geo if we ever needed.
 I would also add drivers' table to store them there, and I would keep the available drivers in redis for fast response.